From Buffalo to Uvalde to Highland Park

-As a community foundation with the wrenching experience of assisting in community recovery from the antisemitic hatred that was at the base of the Tree of Life congregation shooting in 2018, we know the value of reaching out with solace, sympathy and resources.
+As a community foundation with the wrenching experience in 2018 of assisting in community recovery from the antisemitic hatred that motivated the Tree of Life congregation shooting, we know the value of reaching out with solace, sympathy and resources, and we are compelled to offer whatever help we can.

-At The Pittsburgh Foundation, we pledge – and deepen - our commitment to eradicate the racism, antisemitism and other distortions of our common humanity that are the roots of much of the gun violence.
-Much more must be done to disarm the many destructive forces at work here, and we pledge to shine any light that helps to lead our communities out of this dark place.
+At The Pittsburgh Foundation, we pledge to deepen our commitment to eradicate the racism, antisemitism and other distortions of our common humanity that are the roots of much of the gun violence, and we pledge to shine any light that helps to lead our communities out of this dark place.

 President and CEO